Beginners Telescopes – Easy Guide and Review

 One Of the Best Beginners Telescopes Available

-I have used this little scope on a number of occasions when I would not have normally gone out observing.
+I have used the Skywatcher Heritage on a number of occasions when I would not have normally gone out observing.
 This is due to setup time compared to my more advanced and complicated telescopes.
 For that reason this is better than my other telescopes and one of the best Beginners telescopes available to buy.
 It was originally bought for a 5-year-old and she could use it straight away!
 It’s no toy, just simple and easy to use.

 Larger Dobsonian Telescopes

 Once you have had a mini Dobsonian or other type of telescope you may want to branch out further.
 You can look at telescopes which are good for photography such as guided or GoTo computerised telescopes (guide to these coming soon) or you can upgrade to a big Dobsonian.
 I always say go as big as you can afford.
 The bigger the mirror, the more light it will gather and transfer through the eyepiece.
 More light = fainter objects to appear and brighter objects are clearer also.
 As mentioned above, eyepieces are responsible for magnification and and you can find out more about eyepieces here soon.

 Orion Dobsonian Telescopes